-GCSE ENGLISH LANGUAGE (Core) Exam Board AQA Outline of course Paper 1 - Explorations in Creative Reading and Writing The aim of this paper is to engage students in a creative text and inspire them to write creatively themselves by: in section A, reading a literature fiction text in order to consider how established writers use narrative and descriptive techniques to capture the interest of readers in section B, writing their own creative text, inspired by the topic that they have responded to in section A to demonstrate their narrative and descriptive skills in response to a written prompt, scenario or visual image.
-Paper 2 - Writers' Viewpoints and Perspectives The aim of this paper is to develop students' insights into how writers have particular viewpoints and perspectives on issues or themes that are important to the way we think and live our lives.
+GCSE ENGLISH LANGUAGE (Core) Exam Board AQA Paper 1 - Explorations in Creative Reading and Writing The aim of this paper is to engage students in a creative text and inspire them to write creatively themselves by: in section A, reading a literature fiction text in order to consider how established writers use narrative and descriptive techniques to capture the interest of readers in section B, writing their own creative text, inspired by the topic that they have responded to in section A to demonstrate their narrative and descriptive skills in response to a written prompt, scenario or visual image.
+Outline of course Paper 2 - Writers' Viewpoints and Perspectives The aim of this paper is to develop students' insights into how writers have particular viewpoints and perspectives on issues or themes that are important to the way we think and live our lives.
 It will encourage students to demonstrate their skills by: in section A, reading two linked sources from different time periods and genres in order to consider how each presents a perspective or viewpoint to influence the reader in section B, producing a written text to a specified audience, purpose and form in which they give their own perspective on the theme that has been introduced to them in section A. Non-exam assessment The aim of the assessment is to allow students to demonstrate their speaking and listening skills by: giving a presentation in a formal context responding appropriately to questions and to feedback, asking questions themselves to elicit clarification using spoken Standard English.
-100% Final Exam Method(s) of Assessment Paper 1: 13⁄4 hours 50% Paper 2: 13⁄4 hours 50% Choose this subject if This is a core subject, compulsory for all students Possible careers / future pathways Teaching, journalism, law, advertising, marketing, broadcasting journalism, author and editor Subject Requirements This is a core subject, compulsory for all students
+Method(s) of Assessment 100% of the overall assessment Paper 1: 13⁄4 hours 50% Paper 2: 13⁄4 hours 50% Choose this subject if This is a core subject, compulsory for all students.
+Possible careers / future pathways Teaching, journalism, law, advertising, marketing, broadcasting journalism, author and editor Subject Requirements

-GCSE ENGLISH LITERATURE (Core) Exam Board AQA Outline of course This course encourages students to develop knowledge and skills in reading, writing and critical thinking.
+GCSE ENGLISH LITERATURE (core) Exam Board AQA Outline of course This course encourages students to develop knowledge and skills in reading, writing and critical thinking.
 Studying English Literature encourages students to read widely for pleasure.
 Paper 1 - Shakespeare and the 19th Century novel Students will be required to write in detail about an extract from a Shakespeare play that they have studied, and then write about a 19 th Century novel in the same way.
-Paper 2 - Modern texts and Poetry Students will answer one essay question from a choice of two on a modern prose or drama text that they have previously studied in class.
-They will answer a comparative question based on two poems from an anthology.
+Paper 2 - Modern texts and Poetry Students will answer one essay question from a choice of two on a modern prose or drama text that they have previously studied in class They will answer a comparative question based on two poems from ar anthology.
 They will then answer a question on two unseen poems, comparing the similarities and differences between them.
-Students are not allowed to take any of their set books into the examination.
+Students are not allowed to take any of their set books into the examination .
 Method(s) of Assessment 100% Final exam Paper 1: 13⁄4 hours 40% Paper 2: 21⁄4 hours 60% Choose this subject if This is a core subject, compulsory for all students.
-Possible careers / future pathways Teaching, journalism, law, advertising, marketing, broadcasting journalist, author and editor Subject Requirements This is a core subject, compulsory for all students.
+Possible careers / future pathways Teaching, journalism, law, advertising, marketing, broadcasting journalist, author and editor Subject Requirements